Wilhelm Cornides: Diary entries

+On 30 August 1942, a German railway policeman told Cornides, that the area would soon be free of Jews (Judenfrei), since every day freight trains packed with Jews from the Generalgouvernement passed through the railway yard, and come back in the evening empty and swept clean.
+The policeman said he had seen 6,000 Jews from Jarosław (Jaroslau) recently killed in one day.

-Cornides took a regular German passenger train from Rzeszów to Chełm and spoke with the other passengers.
-He arrived at Rawa Ruska junction around noon on 31 August 1942 and made further entries in his journal later that day.
+On 31 August 1942, Cornides took a regular German passenger train from Rzeszów to Chełm and spoke with the other passengers.
+He arrived at Rawa Ruska junction around noon he made further entries in his journal later that day.

 At ten minutes past noon I saw a transport train run into the station.
 On the roof and running boards sat guards with rifles.
 One could see from a distance that the cars were jammed full of people.
 I turned and walked along the whole train: it consisted of 35 cattle cars and one passenger car.
 In each of the cars there were at least 60 Jews – in the case of the enlisted men's or prisoner transports these wagons would hold 40 men; however, the benches had been removed and one could see that those who were locked in here had to stand pressed together.
 Some of the doors were opened a crack, the windows criss-crossed with barbed wire.
 Among the locked-in people there were a few men and most of those were old; everything else was women, girls and children.
 Many children crowded at the windows and the narrow door openings.
 The youngest were surely not more than two years old.

 A Reichsbahn "goods wagon", one of the types used for deportations.